Two Dimensional Conformal Field Theory from Soft Quantum Electrodynamics in Four Dimensions: Soft Effective Action

+In this subsection, we offer a path integral argument, similar to the ones made when discussing holography, to motivate the use of boundary terms of an action as an effective Soft action.
+The arguments made in this subsection rely on schematics are therefore are not to be taken literally.
+Nevertheless, we feel that they may provide an exciting intuitive introduction to the notion of an effective action on the boundary.
+Consider the following familiar path integral for free four dimensional QED,

 The field eigenvalues, $A_{\mu}\left( x\right)$ are those of the photon gauge fields in the canonical theory.
-Here, $\mu$ and $\nu$ run over the Lorentz labels $\{t,x,y,z\}$, and $x$ is representative of the Lorentzian coordinate, $\left(t,x,y,z\right)$. $B$ is an arbitrary functional of $g$ which gives the gauge fixing condition, ``$i\epsilon$ terms'' are representative of the usual terms in the propagator \cite{Weinberg:1995mt}, while $\mathcal{F}$ is a field independent function (for the gauge choices that we will make later at least) and $F_{\mu\nu}\equiv\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$, raising and lowering of indices is with respect to the Minkowski flat metric.
+Here, $\mu$ and $\nu$ run over the Lorentz labels $\{t,x,y,z\}$, and $x$ is representative of the Lorentzian coordinate, $\left(t,x,y,z\right)$. $B$ is an arbitrary functional of $g$; the gauge fixing functional which gives the gauge fixing condition, while $\mathcal{F}$ is the variational derivative of the gauge fixing function with respect to the gauge group parameters.
+Raising and lowering of indices is with respect to the Minkowski flat metric Eq.~(\ref{future metric}) and ``$i\epsilon$ terms'' are representative of the usual vacuum choice terms in the propagator \cite{Weinberg:1995mt, Weinberg:1996kr}.
+The gauge-fixing functionals are equivalent to introducing the usual ghost field Lagrangian in the Faddeev-Popov formalism.
+Using the co-vector transformation law,